Oswald Peraza Player Props: Yankees vs. Blue Jays

 - Peraza drove in a run in two games last year out of 21, but did not have multiple RBIs in either of those games.

-- He crossed home in seven of 21 games a year ago (33.3%), including one multi-run game.
+- In seven of 21 games last year he scored a run, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.